 BY VIBHA MITRA

 Vibha Mitra is a Heritage Enthusiast – actively involved with Calcutta Heritage Collective.
 With a passion to do things well, she expresses herself from an original point of view.
 Films, plays, crosswords, Scrabble, Sudoku, Netflix are all jostling for space in her world.
-Vibha has also authored the book “Odds and Bends”, a journal and her reflection.
+Vibha has also authored the book “Odds and Bends”, a journal and her reflections on the world.